Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

-Depending on the choices you make you can have an adorable and life-saving companion named Huey, (a beautiful white dog) that will help you in the direst of circumstances.
+Depending on the choices you make, you can end up having an adorable and life-saving companion named Hewie.
+Hewie is a beautiful white dog that will help you in your time of need.

-Haunting Ground is actually a game made off of another game and set in the same world.
-It comes from the Clock Tower series, though it really doesn't have anything to do with it, there are similarities, such as having different enemies and new places to explore.
-It is still interesting to have the two be connected as they are.
+Haunting Ground was created from another series and takes place in the same world.
+It comes from the Clock Tower series, though it doesn't have anything to do with it.
+There are similarities, such as having different enemies, learning all of their stories, and having a lot of new places to explore with each.
+However, that is as far as the connections go.